hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/what-next.md

 Here's the [invite link](https://discordapp.com/invite/vBPpJkS) to join discord.

-## More sample apps
+## More boilerplates
-We have a bunch of sample apps created using React, Apollo Client and Hasura GraphQL Engine.
+We have a bunch of sample apps created using Vue, Apollo Client and Hasura GraphQL Engine.

-Check out the [sample apps](https://hasura.io/sample-apps) to get a taste of how realtime GraphQL and Auth work with Hasura.
-We also have boilerplates to help you get started quickly with React and Apollo.
+Check out the [vue-graphql](https://hasura.io/vue-graphql) page to get a taste of how realtime GraphQL and Auth work with Hasura.
+We also have boilerplates to help you get started quickly with Vue and Apollo.

 ## Spread the word!
 Liked the course?